ashrea06/Zeek-Suricata-Inline-TAP/README.md

 ```

-> "Reset" the "interface" before "reassigning a new static IP address":
+> - _"Reset" the "interface" before "reassigning a new static IP address"_:

 ┌──(osint㉿tlosint)-[~]